Marc Our Words

 Another bonus of this family pool game is that the rules are super simple!

-- One player is designated as the “tagger”, and they must swim through the water with their eyes shut, using only their sense of touch and hearing to guide them.
-This player is the “Marco”.
+- Designate one player as the “tagger” aka “Marco”, who must swim through the water with his/her eyes shut, using only the sense of touch and hearing to guide him/her.

 - All the rest of the players are “Polo”, and must avoid “Marco” at all cost.